The Great Escape (film): Historical accuracy

-The film was largely fictional, with changes made to increase its drama and appeal to an American audience, and to serve as vehicle for its box-office stars.
-Many details of the actual escape attempt were changed for the film, including the roles of American personnel in both the planning and the escape.
-While the characters are fictitious, they are based on real men, in most cases being composites of several people.
-The screenwriters significantly increased the involvement of American POWs; a few American officers in the camp initially helped dig the tunnels and worked on the early plans.
-However, they were moved away seven months before the escape, which ended their involvement.
-The real escape was by largely British and other Allied personnel, with the exception of American Johnnie Dodge, who was a British officer.
+The film accurately represented many details of the escape, including the layout of the camp, the different escape plans employed, and the fact that only three escapees successfully made it to freedom.
+The characters are fictitious, but are based on real men, in most cases being composites of several.
+However, a number of changes were made to increase the film's drama and appeal to an American audience, with some scenes being heavily or completely fictionalised.
+The screenwriters also significantly increased the involvement of American POWs in the escape.
+A few American officers in the camp initially helped dig the tunnels and worked on the early plans, but they were moved away seven months before the escape, which ended their involvement.
+The real escape was by largely British and other Allied personnel, with the exception of American Johnnie Dodge, who was a British army officer.
 The film omits the crucial role that Canadians played in building the tunnels and in the escape itself.
 Of the 1,800 or so POWs, 600 were involved in preparations: 150 of those were Canadian.
 Wally Floody, an RCAF pilot and former miner who was the real-life "tunnel king", was engaged as a technical advisor for the film.

+During filming, actor Donald Pleasence kindly offered advice to director John Sturges, to which he was politely asked to keep his "opinions" to himself.
+Later, when another actor on set informed Sturges that Pleasence was actually imprisoned in a German POW camp, Sturges requested his technical advice and input on historical accuracy from that point forward.

-When Ramsey first meets Von Luger, Luger warns him that although the newly arriving prisoners are well-known for wreaking havoc throughout the Reich with their constant camp breakouts, they will have no success at the new camp.
-Undaunted, Ramsey tells Von Luger that it is the sworn duty of every officer to attempt escape.
+Ramsey tells Von Luger that it is the sworn duty of every officer to attempt escape.
 In reality, there was no requirement in the King's Regulations, or in any form of international convention.